mattberjon/mblib/docs/index.rst

 ..
-Pd-motion documentation master file, created by sphinx-quickstart on Sat Dec 31 17:26:57 2016.
+Pd-Motion documentation master file, created by sphinx-quickstart on Wed Nov  1 21:52:15 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.